hediipor/anime/README.md

 ### Models

 1. anime.ts
-   - a class for anime t
+   - a class for anime
 2. listResponseModel.ts
    - created to in-take data as array
 3. responseModel.ts